Authors of section

 Emphysema

 Severe emphysema might significantly raise intraorbital pressure.
-If this compromises visual function or endangers the orbital contents, orbital decompression has to be considered.
+If this compromises visual function or endangers the orbital contents, orbital decompression must be considered.
 Drug protocol may include antibiotics and decongestive nasal drops.

 Emergency treatment